Eve Bunting: Life

 In 1958, Bunting immigrated to the United States with her husband and three children, later attending Pasadena City College in 1959.
 Bunting then enrolled in a community college writing course.
-She felt the desire to write about her heritage.
-Of her first published story, The Two Giants, she says, "I thought everybody in the world knew that story, and when I found they didn't - well, I thought they should."
+Of her first published story, The Two Giants, she said, "I thought everybody in the world knew that story, and when I found they didn't - well, I thought they should."

-Bunting lives in Pasadena, California with her husband.
+Bunting died of pneumonia in Santa Cruz, California, on October 1, 2023, at the age of 94.

 Literary career

-Bunting went to school in Northern Ireland and grew up with story-telling.
-In Ireland, "There used to be Shanachies...the shanachie was a storyteller who went from house to house telling his tales of ghosts and fairies, of old Irish heroes and battles still to be won.
-Maybe I'm a bit of a Shanchie myself, telling stories to anyone who will listen".
-This story-telling began as an inspiration for Bunting and has continued with her work.
+Bunting went to school in Northern Ireland and grew up with story-telling: "There used to be Shanachies...the Shanachie was a storyteller who went from house to house telling his tales of ghosts and fairies, of old Irish heroes and battles still to be won.
+Maybe I'm a bit of a Shanachie myself, telling stories to anyone who will listen".

-Social diversity

-With over 250 titles, Eve Bunting has engaged with many social spheres in her work.
-Every title focuses on a different issue.
-Smoky Night discusses racism and the Los Angeles riots with colorful illustrations.
-Fly Away Home illustrates a homeless father and son who live in an airport.
-Bunting has also addressed such topics as death, war, and troubled family life.

 Awards

-During her writing career, Bunting has won several awards for her books.
-She has received the Rishabh award for outstanding inspiration.
+Bunting won several awards for her books.
+She received the Rishabh award for outstanding inspiration.
 She received the Golden Kite Award from the Society of Children's Book Writers and Illustrators in 1976 for One More Flight.
-Other honors include the Southern California council on Literature for Children and Young People Award, PEN Los Angeles Center Literacy Award for Special Achievement in Children's Literature, and Southern California council on Literature for Children and Young People Award Excellence is a Series Award.
+Other honors included the Southern California council on Literature for Children and Young People Award, PEN Los Angeles Center Literacy Award for Special Achievement in Children's Literature, and Southern California council on Literature for Children and Young People Award Excellence is a Series Award.
 Coffin on a Case won an Edgar Award for Best Juvenile from the Mystery Writers of America in 1993.

-Eve Bunting has also received the Heal the World award from a school.
+Bunting also received the Heal the World award from a school.
 A young reader wrote Bunting to notify her of the achievement.
-She said, "It is among of the most cherished honors I have ever received and the plaque hangs proudly above my desk."
+She said, "It is among the most cherished honors I have ever received and the plaque hangs proudly above my desk."

-David Díaz won the 1995 Caldecott Medal for illustrating Smoky Night, a picture book with text by Bunting.

-In 2006, Bunting's book One Green Apple, illustrated by Ted Lewin, won the inaugural Arab American Book Award for books written for Children/ Young Adults.
-One Green Apple tells the story of a young girl who just immigrated to America from an Arab country and how she discovers that her differences are what makes her special.

-Bunting is proud of her writing and how it affects children of all ages.